michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 62

-1. To the chief Musician, to Jeduthun, A Psalm of David.Truly my soul waiteth upon God: from him cometh my salvation.Truly: or, Onlywaiteth: Heb. is silent
+1. To the chief Musician, to Jeduthun, A Psalm of David.Truly my soul waiteth upon God: from him cometh my salvation.

-2. He only is my rock and my salvation; he is my defence; I shall not be greatly moved.defence: Heb. high place
+2. He only is my rock and my salvation; he is my defence; I shall not be greatly moved.

 3. How long will ye imagine mischief against a man? ye shall be slain all of you: as a bowing wall shall ye be, and as a tottering fence.

 4. They only consult to cast him down from his excellency: they delight in lies: they bless with their mouth, but they curse inwardly.
-Selah.inwardly: Heb. in their inward parts
+Selah.

 5. My soul, wait thou only upon God; for my expectation is from him.